Use of CFD & FEA Analysis at GE Health Care, Part 1: CFD

 A combination of CFD (with electronics cooling module), conduction heat transfer modeling using global local modeling technique driven by numerical DOE were used to show and drive design feasibility.
 The modeling effort took approximately nine months and was confirmed experimentally with a ¼ system bench model, followed by a system prototype.
 Prototype to production consisted of controls algorithm development only.

-To learn more about SOLIDWORKS simulation for product development in health care, check out the whitepaper Simulating for Better Health.
+To learn more about SOLIDWORKS simulation for product development in health care, check out the whitepaper Simulating for Better Health and the webinar Free Surface Flow Simulation at GE Healthcare.